scipy-conference/scipy_proceedings/papers/ryan_bunney/paper.rst

 SHADOW is not intended to accurately simulate the execution of a workflow in an real-world environment; for example, working with delays in processing, or node failure in a cluster.
-Strategies to mitigate these are often implemented secondary to the scheduling algorithms --- especially in the case of static scheduling --- and would not be a fair approach to benchmarking the relative performance between each application.
-Instead, it provides algorithms that may be used - statically or dynamically --- in a larger simulation environment, where one would be able to compare the specific environmental performance of one algorithm over another.
+Strategies to mitigate these are often implemented secondary to the scheduling algorithms, especially in the case of static scheduling,  and would not be a fair approach to benchmarking the relative performance between each application.
+Instead, it provides algorithms that may be used, statically or dynamically, in a larger simulation environment, where one would be able to compare the specific environmental performance of one algorithm over another.